 I love how refreshing a poke cake is on a hot day.
 There is seriously something so good about eating cold cake when it is warm outside.
 Please tell me I am not alone in my love of eating things like this S'mores Cake and this Lemon Poke Cake.

 A few weeks ago one of my friends was talking about this Orange Creamsicle Cake that she had made.
 Unfortunately, she doesn't live close enough for me to just go eat hers, so I decided to make an easy Jello cake the very next day.

 Jello poke cakes are a delicious way to add flavor and color to a box cake mix.

 What is a poke cake?

 Well, a poke cake is exactly what it sounds like.
-After the cake has finished baking, you use a fork or a wooden spoon handle to POKE holes all over the top of the cake.
+After the cake has finished baking, you use the prongs on a fork or the handle on a wooden spoon to POKE holes all over the top of the cake.